Disasters Emergency Committee (DEC)

 The World Bank

-The World Bank provides financial and technical assistance to developing countries.
+The World Bank provides financial and technical assistance to countries in support of their development goals.
 Through our partnership, we produce evidence of “what works” to influence government priorities and ensure global funds are spent in a way that will achieve the highest possible impact for children.
+We also jointly discuss how to mobilise support and action on global development financing (such as alleviating debt burdens) in favour of programmes for children.

 Together with the World Bank, we are: